 You won’t get the Social Love you expect if you don’t bother to write descriptions that entice people to click your social media links to listen to your songs…

-Posting a link to your online music is a common publicity strategy… write a rocking description or it’s a waste of time and electrons.
+Posting a link to your online music is a common song publicity strategy… but if you don’t write a rocking description it’s a waste of your time!

-they will click to listen and find out more!
+So they click to listen and find out more!

-You need to answer at least two of these questions in less than 3 seconds or everyone will ignore you:
+You need to answer at least two of these questions in less than 3 seconds or they will move on:

-You decide whether or not to click on a link or an image before you consciously think about it.
-So you need to make it easy for a potential fan to click and discover you!
+When you’re on social media, typically you decide whether or not to click on a link or an image before you even consciously think about it.
+Make it easy for a potential fan to click and discover you!

 How many times have you seen posts like these?